-The Audit Committee has authority to review our financial records, engage with our independent auditors, recommend policies with respect to financial reporting to the Board of Directors and investigate all aspects of the our business.
-The members of the Audit Committee are Mr. Edward Kovalik, Mr. William Rosellini and Mr. Richard Tyler.
+The Audit Committee members are Mr. Edward Kovalik, Mr. Christopher Robichaud and Mr. Richard Tyler with Mr. Edward Kovalik as Chairman.
+The Committee has authority to review our financial records, deal with our independent auditors, recommend to the Board policies with respect to financial reporting, and investigate all aspects of the our business.
 All members of the Audit Committee currently satisfy the independence requirements and other established criteria of NASDAQ.